Palmstead Nurseries Limited

 Product description & Growing guide

 When fully mature, Omphalodes cappadocica 'Cherry Ingram' can reach an ultimate height of 0.1–0.5 metres and a spread of 0.1–0.5 metres.
-For optimal growth, it prefers east–facing, west–facing aspect and sheltered exposure.
-It thrives best in chalk, clay, loam, sand soil types and should be placed in a partial shade position.
+For optimal growth, it prefers east–facing or west–facing aspect and sheltered positions.
+It thrives best in chalk or clay or loam or sand soil types and should be placed in partial shade.

 Seasonal colour